-At Pentalog, one of our engagements as DevOps practitioners is to provide 24/7 system availability which we achieve through automation.
-This allows us to take a Continuous Monitoring approach to IT infrastructure management that our clients have been particularly satisfied with.
-Our teams of DevOps Engineers in Uruguay, Romania and Vietnam have joined forces to supervise production and development environments by utilizing time zone differences to our clients’ advantage, allowing them to cover a broader range of working hours.
+At Pentalog, one of our jobs as DevOps practitioners is to provide 24/7 system availability which we achieve through automation.
+This allows us to take a Continuous Monitoring approach to IT infrastructure management that our clients are particularly satisfied with.
+Our teams of DevOps Engineers in Latin America, Europe and Asia have joined forces to supervise production and development environments by utilizing time zone differences to our clients’ advantage, allowing them to cover a broader range of working hours.

 Increase in IT system resilience

-The story of one of our clients, a digital imaging specialist, speaks for itself: When this client began their project they had 2 people working in night shifts, striving to fill a time gap that was essential to their ITOps without managing to make any major improvement in terms of system availability.
-After choosing to outsource their DevOps practices they have significantly increased their resilience capacity and have managed to ensure 24h Continuous Monitoring of their IT system without forcing people work overtime or on night shifts.
-They gained time and saved money and they are now able to act proactively rather than reactively to ITOps challenges.
+The story of one of our clients, a digital imaging specialist, speaks for itself: When the client began their project they had 2 people working night shifts, trying to fill a time gap that was essential to their ITOps, but did not manage to make any major improvement in terms of system availability.
+After choosing to outsource their DevOps practices, they have significantly increased their resilience capacity and have managed to ensure 24h Continuous Monitoring of their IT system without forcing people work overtime or night shifts.
+They gained time, saved money and are now able to act proactively rather than reactively, to ITOps challenges.

 24/7 IT system supervision

 Another client of ours, a provider of SaaS solutions for the retail industry, had a similar experience.
 Their primary need was 24h supervision for their IT system.
 How did they achieve it?
-By extending their ITOps with teams working in different time zones: Vietnam and Uruguay.
+By extending their ITOps with teams working in different locations: Vietnam and Latin America.
 Choosing 2 complementary destinations for their DevOps outsourcing needs resulted in more flexibility and wider coverage.
-It resulted in a more reliable IT system that could be restored faster and much easier.
-Although it wasn’t their primary objective, their collaboration with Uruguay and Vietnam also meant competitive prices and significant cost reductions for their ITOps.
+It resulted in a more reliable IT system that could be restored faster and more easily.
+Although it wasn’t their primary objective, their collaboration also brought competitive prices and significant cost reductions for their ITOps.

 IT infrastructure tune up

-Another major intervention of Pentalog’s DevOps teams focused on tuning up the IT infrastructure of a provider of education solutions for healthcare professionals.
-Their platform was running on an outdated platform deployed on individual physical servers for each platform component (web, database etc).
+Another major intervention performed by Pentalog’s DevOps teams focused on tuning up the IT infrastructure of a provider of education solutions for healthcare professionals.
+Their platform was running on an outdated platform deployed on individual physical servers for each component (web, database etc).
 This significantly lowered its availability and created significant security risks.
-Their infrastructure was neither fault-tolerant nor scalable.
+Their infrastructure was error intolerant and not scalable.

-Our solution was to transfer their existing IT infrastructure on AWS as well as to ensure complete platform virtualization and module clustering in order to increase platform availability.
-We paired up our migration services with a 24/7 monitoring service by involving three of our DevOps teams in Romania, Vietnam and Uruguay.
-Their new platform is now more dynamic and significantly more scalable and has successfully adapted to handling an increased number of visitors.
+Our solution was to transfer their existing IT infrastructure to AWS as well as ensure complete platform virtualization and module clustering to increase platform availability.
+We paired up our migration services with a 24/7 monitoring service by involving three of our DevOps teams worldwide.
+Their new platform is now more dynamic, significantly more scalable and has successfully adapted to handling an increased number of visitors.
 Maintenance tasks such as upgrades or specific deployments became easier to perform with minimum downtime and a minimal impact on platform continuity.

 Development assistance and emergency monitoring

-Another client of ours, an e-commerce business in the wine industry, chose our DevOps services for two specific interventions: DevOps assistance for developers via a team in Romania and 24/7 emergency monitoring through the collaboration with three of our teams in Romania, Vietnam and Uruguay.
-By applying DevOps, multiple platform actions have been automated.
-This has led our client to optimize their server architecture and hosting costs, as well as their overall infrastructure management costs.
+Another client of ours, an e-commerce business in the wine industry, chose our DevOps services for two specific interventions: DevOps assistance for developers via a team in Romania and 24/7 emergency monitoring through a collaboration with our teams spread on three continents – Europe, Asia and Latin America.
+By applying DevOps, multiple platform actions have now been automated.
+This allowed our client to optimize their server architecture and hosting costs, as well as overall infrastructure management costs.
 It has also allowed them to react promptly in critical situations.

 To fuel your growth, one thing is sure: “The key is to embrace disruption and change early.
 Don’t react to it decades later.
 You can’t fight innovation.”
 Ryan Kavanaugh

-Contact us today to learn more about growth hacking with DevOps practices and IT outsourcing to South America.
+Contact us today to learn more about growth hacking with DevOps practices, Cloud Computing and IT outsourcing.